chaoflow/nixos-configurations/README.rst

 - notmuch asks twice for passphrase, probably something about the gpg-agent

-- sudo does not remember me after system restart
+- sudo does not remember me after system restart, /var/run/sudo is on tmpfs

-- sudo nixos-rebuild switch complains about locales

-- rxvt-unicode terminfo not available when sudo

 - anacron or is it somehow else ensured that commands are run, if powered off at given time